SHOGI - THE NEXT GENERATION of players, as well as long time players, will find

 THE GAME PIECES all move and capture in their usual manner on any one board level.
 The

 movement from one board level to another, (either to a vacant square, or to capture an

-opponents piece) is as follows (see also these diagrams and more details):
+opponents piece) is as follows (see also these diagrams with more details):

 All pieces, except the Knight and Bishop, can move to or capture directly below or above